 Of the thousands of colours out there, how do you know what the best choice is for your front door?
-Why do some front doors look fab and others drab or just plain wrong?
+Why do some front doors look fab and others look drab or just plain wrong?

 Here is her front entrance before (below).